Texas Heart Institute Receives Prestigious Federal Grant to Develop a Wireless and Leadless Pacemaker System

 “Arrhythmias can be devastating and difficult to manage in patients with multiple comorbidities and complicated cardiovascular conditions such as heart failure.
-Dr. Razavi’s pacemaker is highly innovative, and this transformational funding from the NIH underscores the importance and relevance of his work,” added Dr. James T. Willerson, Texas Heart Institute President Emeritus.
+Dr. Razavi’s wireless and leadless pacemaker system is highly innovative, and this transformational funding from the NIH underscores the importance and relevance of his work,” added Dr. James T. Willerson, Texas Heart Institute President Emeritus.

 Dr. Razavi will oversee the device development and all preclinical studies.
 Co-PI Dr. Aydin Babakhani will oversee the development of the pacing and sensing nodes.
 Dr. Behnaam Aazhang will supervise the development of the data-driven algorithm, and Drs.
 Joseph R Cavallaro and Yingyan Lin will each contribute to the design of the external controller that processes the signals.